Social Media Policy

 When to Use This Policy

-Prospective, current and former employees, customers and vendors all use social media sites such as Facebook, Twitter, LinkedIn, Google+.
-By monitoring social media sites, employers can discover what is being said about the employer, the employees and workplace.
+Prospective, current and former employees, customers, and vendors all use social media sites such as Facebook, Twitter, LinkedIn and Google+.

-Another important decision for the employer to make is to determine who will be responsible for managing the social media policy.
-The individual or department chosen to oversee the policy is responsible for implementing and enforcing it and should know the employer's goals and reasons for establishing these rules.
+An employer must determine who will be responsible for managing the social media policy.
+The individual or department chosen to be responsible for implementing and enforcing it should know the employer's goals and reasons for establishing these rules.

-Employers must be cautious and avoid infringing on the rights of both union and non-union employees to engage in protected, concerted activity under Section 7 of the National Labor Relations Act (NLRA) when employees seek to discuss wages, hours and working conditions with co-workers over social media sites such as Facebook.
+When drafting and enforcing any social media policy, an employer must be cautious and avoid infringing on the rights of both union and nonunion employees to engage in protected concerted activity under Section 7 of the National Labor Relations Act (NLRA), which includes discussing wages, hours and working conditions on social media sites such as Facebook.

 In fact, the National Labor Relations Board (NLRB) has been particularly active, invalidating numerous social media policies that could be reasonably interpreted to prevent employees from engaging in protected activity and finding that employers unlawfully disciplined employees for exercising their protected rights via social media.